 Conveyancing fees can be broken down into legal fees and disbursements.

 Conveyancing disbursements are the extra third-party costs paid out on your behalf, e.g. Land Registry fees or management company information.
 Legal fees are for the work your solicitor carries out for you.

-Our legal fees for buying or selling a house in Wakefield are fixed, which means that for a standard transaction, what we quote is what you pay
+Your legal fees for buying or selling a house in Wakefield are fixed, which means that for a standard transaction, what you are quoted is what you pay

 Calculate the conveyancing fees for your Wakefield property sale or purchase